Brittany-Chen/Brittany-Chen.github.io/index.md

 # What's New
 <hr/>
+- 2023.12 One paper on Imperceptible Adversarial Attack has been accepted by **ICASSP 2024**.
-- One paper on Imperceptible Adversarial Attack has been accepted by AAAI 2023.
+- 2023.06 One paper on Imperceptible Adversarial Attack has been accepted by **AAAI 2023**.

 # Conference Paper
 <hr/>